 Estimated employment rates for men and women aged from 16 to 64 years have been generally increasing since early 2012.
 For March to May 2019, the estimated employment rate: for everyone was 76.0 percent, higher than a year earlier (75.6 percent); on the quarter, the rate was 0.1 percentage points lower, the first quarterly decrease since June to August 2018; for men was 80.2 percent; slightly higher than a year earlier (80.1 percent); for women was 72.0 percent, the joint highest since comparable records began in 1971.
 The increase in the employment rate for women in recent years is partly because of changes to the State Pension age for women, resulting in fewer women retiring between the ages of 60 and 65 years.

 Estimates for March to May 2019 show 32.75 million people aged 16 years and over in employment, 354,000 more than for a year earlier.
 This annual increase of 354,000 was mainly as a result of more people working full time (up 247,000 on the year to reach 24.09 million).
 Part-time working also showed an increase of 107,000 on the year to reach 8.66 million.

 Since comparable records began in 1971, the economic inactivity rate for all people aged from 16 to 64 years has been generally falling (although it increased during recessions).
-This is due to a gradual fall in the economic inactivity rate for women.
-For people aged from 16 to 64 years, for January to March 2019, the estimated economic inactivity rate: for all people was 20.8 percent, close to a record low; for men was 16.3 percent; for women was 25.3 percent.
+This is because of a gradual fall in the economic inactivity rate for women.
+For people aged from 16 to 64 years, for March to May 2019, the estimated economic inactivity rate: for all people was 20.9 percent; for men was 16.4 percent; for women was 25.3 percent.